Synchrotron X-ray diagnostics of cutoff shape of nonthermal electron spectrum at young supernova remnants: Summary and Discussion

 On the other hand, hadronic scenarios for the observed hard gamma-ray spectrum are still viable if we consider the shock-cloud interaction (Inoue et al.~\cite{inoue12}) or extreme limit of nonlinear particle acceleration (e.g., Yamazaki et al.~\cite{yamazaki09}).
-In these cases, the strong magnetic field ($B\sim0.1$--1~mG) is predicted, which is also inferred from the detection of time variability and narrow rim brightening of the synchrotron X-rays although there are some counter arguments (e.g., Katz \& Waxman~\cite{katz08}; Bykov et al.~\cite{bykov08}; Reynolds et al.~\cite{reynolds12}).
+In these cases, a strong magnetic field ($B\sim0.1$--1~mG) is predicted, which is also inferred from the detection of time variability and thin filaments of the synchrotron X-rays, although there are some counter arguments (e.g., Katz \& Waxman~\cite{katz08}; Bykov et al.~\cite{bykov08}; Reynolds et al.~\cite{reynolds12}).
 Hence, the electron acceleration is limited by synchrotron cooling, so that the spectral index of electrons near $E_{\rm max,e}$ should be $p\geq 3.0$ (see \S~\ref{sec:index}).
-One can see from Fig.~\ref{fig1} that if $p\approx3.0$, then the observed photon indices in 2--10~keV and 10--50~keV bands tells us $a\geq2$, so that $\beta\geq1$.
-Therefore, Bohm diffusion is consistent with observation.
+One can see from Fig.~\ref{fig1} that if $p\approx3.0$, then the observed photon indices in the 2--10~keV and 10--50~keV bands tell us $a\geq2$, so that $\beta\geq1$.
+Therefore, Bohm diffusion is consistent with observations.

 Note that, however, this argument is not conclusive.
 We consider the spectrum of the whole SNR.
-As discussed previously, one-zone model may not be well.
+As discussed previously, a one-zone model may not be adequate.
 Further observations resolving smaller emission regions are necessary.